populationgenomics/talos/docs/Pedigree.md

 affected_ids = pedigree.get_affected_member_ids()

 # If you want to reduce the pedigree content to only a subset of participants (by sample ID)
-pedigree.strip_pedigree_to_samples(['sam1', 'sam2', 'sam3'])
+subset_data = pedigree.strip_pedigree_to_samples(['sam1', 'sam2', 'sam3'])

 # If you want the parsed pedigree content, but as singletons (no relationships between samples)
-# this returns an object, instead of replacing the class's participants dictionary
 singleton_data = pedigree.as_singletons()

 # And the data can be written back out to a clean 6-column pedigree file
 pedigree.write_pedigree("path/to/output.ped")

+# if you want to permanently update the original pedigree data to singleton/subset data, you can use set_participants
+pedigree.set_participants(singleton_data)

-# this method can take a new dictionary and will write that instead
+# this method can take a dictionary of participants and will write that instead
-pedigree.write_pedigree("path/to/singletons.ped", participants=pedigree.as_singletons())
+pedigree.write_pedigree("path/to/singletons.ped", participants=singleton_data)

-# or to only write a subset of the data to the file
+# or to only write the subset of the data to the file
+pedigree.set_participants(subset_data)
 pedigree.write_pedigree("path/to/subset.ped", only_participants=['sam1', 'sam2', 'sam3'])
 ```